lcalazansl/FUGA/README.md

 - Configurable output options

-  Allowing the user to choose the directory to save the generated file and how to handle duplicates, which is currently being override.
+  Allowing the user to choose the directory to save the generated file and how to handle duplicates, which is currently being overwritten.
+  This would also mean a separation of concern and a creation of a class for file generation (which is now a method part of the file interpreter class)

 - Deeper error handling